cingham1/aws-lambda-ical/README.md

 ## Overview

 When listing a real estate property for Short Term Rental (STR) on multiple travel sites it is necessary to keep booking calendars in sync.
-For example, when a guest books a property through AirBnb for Oct 20 - 25, the other booking sites with that property (HomeAway, TripAdvisor, etc) must then show those dates as unavailable to prevent double booking for those dates.
+For example, when a guest books a property through AirBnb for Oct 20 - 25, the other booking sites with that property (HomeAway, TripAdvisor, etc) must then show those dates as unavailable to prevent double booking.

 The standard way to keep bookings in sync is through shared calendars using the [ICal](https://en.wikipedia.org/wiki/ICalendar) format.
 All booking sites  such as AirBnb, HomeAway, TripAdvisor, MisterBnb etc. provide an ICal feed which can then be linked to other booking sites.

 These ICal feeds can also be used by the property manager(s) to see which dates are booked by which guest and from which site they booked on.
 These feeds can be imported as standard ICal events into any smartphone/PC calendar.

 **Problems:**

 * Multiple ICal feeds are required to be added to a personal calendar (one for each site)
 * Each feed formats the information differently, for example: